 Unlike traditional TV broadcasts that rely solely on linear programming from cable or satellite providers, CTV enables access to various digital content and streaming services, allowing viewers to switch between live TV channels and on-demand content seamlessly.

-inoRain provides a versatile white-label OTT solution designed to meet the needs of any OTT business.
-With inoRain, you can quickly create a fully branded OTT platform featuring your own logo, colors, and terms—all without breaking the bank.
+With inoRain, you can quickly create a fully branded OTT platform featuring your logo, colors, and terms—all without breaking the bank.

-Best of all, no technical or development skills are needed to get started.
-Our platform is built for simplicity and efficiency, allowing you to launch your streaming service swiftly and easily, giving you more time to focus on what really matters: Delivering great content to your audience.
+Best of all, no technical or development skills are needed.
+Our platform is built for simplicity and efficiency, allowing you to launch your streaming service swiftly and easily.
+This gives you more time to focus on what really matters: Delivering great content to your audience.

 Co-founder / CTO